bryanedds/Nu/ReadMe.md

 What is the **Nu Game Engine**?

-*"The Nu Game Engine is the world's first practical functional game engine (functional in the functional programming sense).
-It offers a declarative Elm-style reactive programming API, as well as an imperative and ECS programming APIs for scalability.
-After finally reaching v1.3.0.4, the implementation has matured enough to prove both the efficacy and viability of functional programming in games in terms of performance, programmability, and reliability."*
+*"The Nu Game Engine is the world's first practical functional 2D and 3D cross-platform game engine built in F#.
+It offers a declarative Elm-style reactive programming API, as well as an algebraic ECS programming API for scalability.
+After finally reaching v1.3.0.4, the implementation has matured enough to prove both the efficacy and viability of functional programming techniques in games in terms of performance, programmability, and reliability.
+It currently utilizes SDL2, OpenGL, Aether 2D Physics, and soon Bepu 3D Physics."*

 This repository hosts several projects, including -

-- the **Nu Game Engine**, a cross-platform F# 2D game engine built in the functional style.
-Uses SDL2 and Farseer Physics.
 - the sample game **BlazeVector**.
-- the Chrono Trigger-like game, **OmniBlade** that is now in production.
+- the Chrono Trigger-like game, **OmniBlade** available free for Windows (https://github.com/bryanedds/Nu/releases/download/v9.4.0/OmniBlade.Windows.zip) and Linux (https://github.com/bryanedds/Nu/releases/download/v9.4.0/OmniBlade.Windows.zip)

 Here is some media on the Nu Game Engine -